 - Tunguma Stone – Dosso, near Lougou.
-Traditional stone of judgement, which can be approached only by certain, authorized people.
-According to local traditions it moves towards the one who asks, of the answer is positive and moves away, if negative.
-This site has many legends, including legends about the nearby burial of legendary first queen of Saraounia.
+Traditional stone of judgment, which can be approached only by certain, authorized people.
+According to local traditions, it moves towards the one who asks, of the answer is positive and moves away, if negative.
+This site has many legends, including legends about the nearby burial of a legendary first queen of Saraounia.
 This area is the last stronghold of Hausa animist religion.

 Described landmarks of Niger

-For most part Niger is covered with desert.
-While some parts of country have monotonous landscape, there are suprising landmarks.
+For the most part Niger is covered with desert.
+While some parts of the country have a monotonous landscape, there are surprising landmarks.
 Highlights of Niger are:

 - Historical desert cities and towns.
-There are several old cities, towns and villages in the country with well preserved traditional architecture.
-Some are abandoned (Djado and Djaba) and now are exotic ruins in the middle of desert.
-Others are alive (Agadez, Fachi, Zinder) and to outsider may look like living open-air museums.
+There are several old cities, towns, and villages in the country with well preserved traditional architecture.
+Some are abandoned (Djado and Djaba) and now are exotic ruins in the middle of the desert.
+Others are alive (Agadez, Fachi, Zinder) and to an outsider may look like living open-air museums.